Dividend Growth Drives A 10% Yield From Lowell Miller's Closed-End Fund

-Dividend Growth Drives a 10% yield from Lowell Miller's Closed-End Fund
+Dividend Growth Drives A 10% yield from Lowell Miller's Closed-End Fund

-A year ago I brought this fund to your attention, in "Retirement Income: Own This 11.3% Yielding CEF For 8 Years."
-Six months ago I reiterated my interest in the fund, in "Retirement Income: A Domestic-Equity CEF Yielding 11% To Enhance Your Retirement Income In 2017."
-It’s time see how it has been performing.
+A year ago, I brought this fund to your attention, in "Retirement Income: Own This 11.3% Yielding CEF For 8 Years."
+Six months ago, I reiterated my interest in the fund, in "Retirement Income: A Domestic-Equity CEF Yielding 11% To Enhance Your Retirement Income In 2017."
+It’s time to see how it has been performing.
 Those who followed my lead know that its performance has been rewarding.

 The fund is Miller/Howard High Income Equity Fund (NYSE: HIE).
 The fund is managed by Miller/Howard Investments, one of the leading investment houses focused on income-producing equities.
 They have been managing portfolios for major institutions and individual investors for over two decades.
 Board chairman and fund manager, Lowell Miller, is a well-known and highly regarded dividend investor and author.

 It is an equity fund for income investors.
 Its primary investment objective is to seek a high level of current income.
 As a secondary objective, the fund seeks capital appreciation when consistent with its primary investment objective.
 The fund's mandate is to invest in dividend- or distribution-paying securities of companies traded on US exchanges.
 In addressing that mandate, the portfolio emphasizes the high-yielding sectors: REITs, MLPs, utilities and telecoms.

 The fund also writes put and call options up to a notional amount of 20% of total assets.
-According to the recent semi-annual report, at the end of April the option positions’ notional value represented 11% of total assets, below the 20% limitation.
+According to the recent semi-annual report, at the end of April, the option positions’ notional value represented 11% of total assets, below the 20% limitation.

 The Fund also uses leverage, which is currently financed by borrowing funds from banks or other financial institutions.
 As of April 30, 2017, HIE had borrowed an amount equal to 17.5% of the managed assets of the Fund at an average interest rate of 1.69%.
 As Lowell Miller points out, "Considering that the underlying portfolio yield is almost three-and-a-half times the borrowing rate, it is an effective income enhancement."

 The fund has a 10-year term limit.
 Its inception was Nov.
 14, 2014, so it is set to terminate on Nov.
 24, 2024, a bit more than eight years from now.
 There are provisions to extend the fund for one year if the Board of Trustees determines that it is in the best interests of the shareholders to do so, which I suspect is there to cover the event of unusual market conditions at the time.
-In any case, upon termination shareholders will receive NAV per share on the day it closes.
+In any case, upon termination, shareholders will receive NAV per share on the day it closes.

 HIE has a November 2014 inception date, which proved to be untimely for a high-income fund with a heavy emphasis on energy-related holdings.
 It suffered badly early in its life from the severe downturns in energy and the interest-rate scares that negatively impacted the high-yield segments of the equity markets.